huaweicloud/terraform-provider-huaweicloud/website/docs/r/css_cluster_v1.html.markdown

 The following arguments are supported:

-* `engine_version` -
-  (Required)
-  Engine version.
-Versions 5.5.1 and 6.2.3 are supported.
-Changing this parameter will create a new resource.

 * `name` -
   (Required)
   Cluster name.
 It contains 4 to 32 characters.
 Only letters, digits, hyphens (-), and underscores (_) are allowed.
 The value must start with a letter.
 Changing this parameter will create a new resource.

+* `engine_type` -
+  (Optional)
+  Engine type.
+The default value is "elasticsearch".
+Currently, the value can only be "elasticsearch".
+Changing this parameter will create a new resource.

+* `engine_version` -
+  (Required)
+  Engine version.
+Versions 5.5.1 and 6.2.3 are supported.
+Changing this parameter will create a new resource.

+* `node_number` -
+  (Optional)
+  Number of cluster instances.
+The value range is 1 to 32.
+Defaults to 1.
+If the input parameters include node_number and expect_node_num, take the value of node_number first.

+  * `expect_node_num` -
+  (Optional)
+  Number of cluster instances.
+The value range is 1 to 32.

 * `node_config` -
   (Required)